Giverny - village of lily ponds and paintings

 Giverny is one of the most popular destinations for any visitor to Normandy for one reason alone - it was the home of Claude Monet, one of the best-known French artists.

-Not only that, but his house is now a museum and the lily-pond that he painted remains at the back of it (although now visited by more than half a million people during the year).
+Not only that, but the Monet house is now a museum and the pond filled with water lilies that he painted remains at the back of it (although the water garden is now visited by more than half a million people during the year).

 Monet and Giverny

 Claude Monet moved to Giverny when he was 43 and lived there until he died in 1926 at the age of 86.

 He had originally seen the village near the river Seine from the train.
 First he moved nearby and then rented and finally bought his home in Giverny.
 This was the settled part of his life where his paintings were finally being sold by his agent and where he was able to create some of the famous series of paintings of the same subject - many of those being of the French countryside local to Normandy or actually in the water gardens that he created at the back of his house.

 The house and the water garden are run by the Fondation Claude Monet as a museum which is open in the summer months (April to October, closed on Mondays).
 The gardens were designed by Monet himself, who spent much time and thought on the displays and organisation.

 House used by Claude Monet at Giverny

 Monet's garden is actually in two different sections, although reached through a single entrance.
 Most visitors will first go through the tunnel to the water gardens, with the famous lily pond and Japanese bridge.